WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You can use this feature once.
 Beginning at 6th level, you can use your Corruption feature twice, at 14th level you can use it three times between rests, and at 18th level, you can use it four times between rests.
 You regain all expended uses when you finish a short or long rest.

 #### Haunt
-*2nd-level Study of Affliction feature*
+*2nd-level Study of Affliction Warlock feature*

 <div style='margin-top:-4px'></div>